extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 )
 ```

-[poorsql.com](http://poorsql.com) can be used to better format poorly fo
+[poorsql.com](http://poorsql.com) can be used to better format poorly formatted
+SQL.

+### Subqueries for calculations

+Get the total number of orders for each customer:

+`